Concinnity-Risks/RansomCoinPublic/README.md

 # RansomCoin
 Extracting metadata and hardcoded Indicators of Compromise from ransomware, in a scalable, efficient, way with cuckoo integrations.
-Ideally, is run during cuckoo dynamic analysis, on folders where changes occur, but can also be used for static analysis on large collections of ransomware.
+Ideally, is run during cuckoo dynamic analysis, but can also be used for static analysis on large collections of ransomware.
+Designed to be fast, with false positive limited to emails, urls, onions, and domains.
+In short, this is initial triage if you only want monetisation.

 From the tools folder:
 pip install -r requirements.txt

-After that: python coinlector.py will run the code across all files in the directoy and provide feedback on the ETC.
+After that: python coinlector.py will run the code across all files in the directoy and provide feedback on the estimated time to completion via TQDM.

 Currently we are testing for:
 +Bitcoin Addresses
-+Monero Addresses
-+Bitcoin Cash Address
++Bitcoin Cash Addresses
++Bitcoin Private Keys
++Ethereum addresses
++DASH addresses
 +Domains
 +Email Addresses
 +Onion Addresses